GlitchGobblers/ENG1-docs/MINUTES.md

 Requirements needs to be formatted and finished off.
 Architecture class diagrams needs to be finished and some behavioural architectural processes Method Selection and planning needs to be finished off.
+Everyone has been assigned of what needs to be finished

+Implementation : User interface: Dash, Ben,Abualhassan, Cassie, Charles Dash will do map, user interface and animation for sprite.
+Ben and Abualhassan will continue on doing events and implementing the dean Charles will finish on other areas

+Documentation: Hannah,Kiran, Harley, Cassie
+Hannah will finish class diagrams in architecture.
+Kiran will help with the beahvioural processes in architecture Harley and Cassie will finish off method planning
 </p>
 </details>
 <br>